 That’s why the question pops out, that if everything was going great.
 Then, what led to the demise of the Aristotelian-Ptolemaic Model of the universe?

 It is not a hidden fact, that the Mars retrograde issue had been known from the time of Ptolemy himself.
 Although, he used the concept of epicycle and Deferent to explain the retrograde motion of the planets.

-Yet, he was not able to give the account for the unusual retrograde motion of mars.
-I mean, the way sometimes retrograde loop of mars becomes smaller, sometimes even larger than expected.
+Yet, he was not able to give an account for the unusual retrograde motion of mars.
+I mean, the way sometimes the retrograde loop of mars becomes smaller, sometimes even larger than expected.

 Other Astronomical Errors

-In other words, the predictions bases on the Ptolemaic Model for the astronomical events such as eclipses or Equinoxes (like spring or Autumnal Equinox) were no longer accurate to their respective date.
+In other words, the predictions based on the Ptolemaic Model for astronomical events such as eclipses or Equinoxes (like spring or Autumnal Equinox) were no longer accurate to their respective date.